WKU Student Publications Policy Manual

 The College Heights Herald is a business operated within the framework of WKU, with an account in the university business office.
 The newspaper does not get a direct subsidy from the university.
 The Herald pays its bills (printing and payroll) and buys equipment and supplies with money it generates from advertising sales.
-Because the Herald is a non-profit organization, the money earned from advertising sales goes back into the newspaper for payroll, printing, travel, professional memberships, maintenance and to buy new equipment.
+Because the Herald is a revenue-dependent organization, the money earned from advertising sales goes back into the newspaper for payroll, printing, travel, professional memberships, maintenance and to buy new equipment.

 The College Heights Herald is a professional news organization operated by college students.
 Its focus is Western Kentucky University and its primary concerns are campus, local, state and national issues that affect Herald readers.
 It is important to understand that, while a majority of the Herald’s community is students, it also includes faculty and staff, community members affected by WKU and alumni.

 The goal of the College Heights Herald is to provide accurate, fair and balanced stories that meet the highest professional standards.
 The Herald provides a lively opinion section to stimulate a discussion of issues and create a forum for exchanging ideas through the print edition, website and social media.

 The students who produce the Herald are honing skills that will give them a competitive edge as they enter the workplace.
 They learn to gather information, write, edit, photograph, sell and design.
 More important, they learn to make judgments and decisions and they learn to take responsibility for those decisions.
 As they exercise their First Amendment rights, they prepare for a professional career in communications.

 Editorial Job Descriptions